Walking and rambling trails have become very popular in recent times. There are 3 main walking schemes for walking route developments:

-Although the routes of the ways are marked with yellow signs, it is advisable to bring a guide book with you in case some of the signs are obscured by wildlife or if you need details of transport, restaurants or local accomodation.
+Although the routes of the ways are marked with yellow signs, it is advisable to bring a guide book with you in case some of the signs are obscured by wildlife or if you need details of transport, restaurants or local accommodation.
 Some private companies also offer guided walking and cycling tours along the waymarked ways.

 Maps and guidebooks are available for all trails that are approved by the NTO.